neura-sx/neura-sx.github.io/BUILD_WIN64.md

 Confirm the creation of a new folder called `bin64`.
 A new pop-up window should appear.
 Please select `Visual Studio 14 2015 Win64` and `Use default native compilers` and then hit `Finish`.
 There will be some warnings displayed in red in the CMake console but these can be safely ignored.
-If successful, the process is should end with the message `Configuring done`.
+If successful, the process should end with the message `Configuring done`.
 Now hit `Generate`.
 And once you get the message `Generating done` you can exit the CMake GUI and also close the command prompt console.

 #### Run Visual Studio ####